rweekly/blog.rweekly.org/_posts/2017-03-26-submit-audio.md

 title: Pitch Your R Packages and Posts on R Weekly Podcast
 ---

-Go to [R Weekly Submit](https://rweekly.org/submit) to submit texts or the link to recording file of your pitch.
+Go to [R Weekly Submit](https://rweekly.org/submit) to submit texts or the link to the recording file of your pitch.

 Plain texts are also Ok!